 Mischa Geracoulis is a writer and educator based in the San Francisco Bay Area.
-She writes on social justice and human rights, education, diaspora, migration, identity and intersections, and the multifaceted human condition.
+She writes on human rights, child welfare and education, diaspora, migration, identity and intersections, and the multifaceted human condition.

-Reflective of her background, education, and experience in communication, conflict resolution and coalition building, social and political sciences, and art history of the Levant and Mediterranean, much of Mischa’s work and travels are oriented to these ancient lands.
+Reflective of her background, education, and experience in communication, peace and coalition building, political and social sciences, and art history of the Levant and Mediterranean, much of Mischa’s work and travels are oriented to these ancient lands.

 Home page image by Funkyflix